Maximizing CNN Accelerator Efficiency Through Resource Partitioning: Resource Utilization Problem

-Although the methodology in~\cite{zhang2015optimizing} produces a design optimized for the collective performance of all convolutional layers, we observe that its speed is limited by the fact that the different convolutional layers of the CNN have different dimensions, but all are computed on the same $(T_n,T_m)$ CLP.
+Although the methodology in~\cite{zhang2015optimizing} produces a CLP optimized for the collective performance of all convolutional layers, we observe that its speed is limited by the fact that different convolutional layers of the CNN have different dimensions, but all are computed on the same $(T_n,T_m)$ CLP.
 Thus, the CLP that gives the best performance \emph{across all layers} is not necessarily well suited for any one layer.
-Because the limiting factor of the system performance is the amount of parallel arithmetic in the CLP, a good way to quantify the cost of this mismatch is to examine the dynamic utilization of the DSP slices used in the floating point arithmetic units.
-That is, we can quantify the percentage of the time that the DSP slices in the CLP are doing work versus the percentage of the time they are idle.
-Such analysis shows that the DSP slices of the best design in~\cite{zhang2015optimizing} are active less than 75\% of the time, limiting the throughput to under 75\% of the maximum that could potentially be reached given the DSP slices used.
-When we repeat this for the larger Virtex-7 690T FPGA, utilization falls to 65.4\%.
+Because the limiting factor of performance is the number of parallel arithmetic units in the CLP, the cost of the mismatch can be quantified by considering the utilization of the arithmetic units.
+That is, we can quantify the percentage of the time that the arithmetic units in the CLP are doing work versus the percentage of the time they are idle.

 The primary cause of the utilization penalty is a mismatch between the tile parameters $(T_n,T_m)$ and their corresponding loop sizes $(N,M)$.
-In particular, if $N$ ($M$) is not a multiple of $T_n$ ($T_m$), then there must be cycles where some of the $T_n\times T_m$ multipliers are not used.
-For example, the design in~\cite{zhang2015optimizing} targets the AlexNet CNN~\cite{krizhevsky2012imagenet} and uses 2,240 DSP slices.
-For this network and resource budget, the optimum $(T_n,T_m)$ is $(7,64)$.
-However, the $(N,M)$ of layers 2a and 2b are $(48,128)$.
-Because $7$ does not evenly divide $48$, in $1/7$th of the cycles, the arithmetic units are underutilized; during this time, $6/7$ths of the DSP slices remain idle.
-Thus, the overall utilization of this layer on this CLP is $6/7 + (1/7)(1/7) = 88\%$.
+In particular, if $N$ is less than $T_n$ or $M$ is less than $T_m$, then there must be cycles where some of the $T_n\times T_m$ multipliers are not used.
+For example, following the methodology in~\cite{zhang2015optimizing}, we generated an accelerator for SqueezeNet~\cite{iandola2016squeezenet} that targets the Virtex-7 690T FPGA and uses single precision floating-point arithmetic.
+The best $(T_n,T_m)$ we obtained is $(9,64)$.
+However, the $(N,M)$ of layer one of the network is $(3,64)$, therefore $N < T_n$, leading to an arithmetic unit utilization of 33.3\%.
+The $(N,M)$ of layer two of the network is $(64, 16)$, so $M < T_m$.
+To make things worse, for layer two, $N=64$ is not a perfect multiple of $T_n=9$, which is another source of underutilization.
+Eight iterations are needed for $T_n$ to cover $N$.
+The first seven iterations cover the first 63 input feature maps, leaving only one for the eighth iteration, during which only $1/9$ of the $T_n$ is used.
+The compound effect of mismatch on both $T_n$ and $T_m$ leads to a utilization of only 22.2\% for layer 2.
+Overall, analyzing all convolutional layers in SqueezeNet gives an arithmetic unit utilization of 76.4\%.